-There are many benefits organizations can achieve by applying Agile Portfolio Management to their PMO.
+There are many benefits organisations can achieve by applying Agile Portfolio Management to their PMO.
 The ability to quickly adapt to changes and stay aligned with the goals of the business being among the top – and many teams are looking at ways they can specifically adopt this methodology.
-But there can be confusion where to apply Agile so that it advances the goals of the organization and delivers real business value.
-Making the switch without focus won’t benefit anyone so it’s important to understand the goals of the business to maximize the effectiveness of Agile in your PMO and to your organization.
+But there can be confusion where to apply Agile so that it advances the goals of the organisation and delivers real business value.
+Making the switch without focus won’t benefit anyone so it’s important to understand the goals of the business to maximise the effectiveness of Agile in your PMO and to your organisation.
 Read on to learn the four key areas that benefit most from implementing Agile and why.

 Agile Team Resourcing

 Agile Portfolio Management doesn’t just mean agile for projects and planning – it means having an agile resourcing strategy.
 This creates a significant advantage with regard to resource allocation.
 The broad visibility of Agile Portfolio Management provides excellent access to the capabilities and capacity of individual team members as well as that of an entire team.
 Why is that beneficial?
 It results in more accurate team assignments, better use of resources and better capacity management.